qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Bits are views of voltage in circuits. [^bits_view]
 - Integers are views of bits
 - Characters are views of integers.
 Strings are views of characters.
-- Other complex data structures are views to binary data.
+- Other complex data structures are views to binary data. (pointer can be seen as a view to pointed data)
 - A functions is a view of a mapping.
 - Index (and lookup acceleration structure) are also views to underlying data.
 - Cache is view to underlying data/computation.